Bruno Gagliasso

-Bruno Gagliasso Marques (born 13 April 1982) is a Brazilian actor.
+Bruno Gagliasso Marques (born April 13, 1982) is a Brazilian actor.
+In 2020, he won the Best Actor award at the Los Angeles Brazilian Film Festival for his role in the film Loop.

 Career

+Gagliasso's mother is of Italian descent, and his father has Portuguese ancestry.
 He began his career as a child, appearing in Rede Globo soap operas.
 In 1999, he participated in the episode "Papai é Gay!" on the program Você Decide.
 The following year, 2000, he made a cameo on the show Malhação, whose protagonists were played by Ludmila Dayer and Fábio Azevedo.
 Then he moved to the SBT, where he landed his first substantial role on the telenovela Chiquititas.

-In 2001, he signed with Globo, the TV network which he remains under contract to as of the present, to join the cast of the telenovela As Filhas da Mãe, as Artur, the son of Rosalva Regina Casé.
+In 2001, he signed with Globo, the TV network which he remains under contract to as of the present, to join the cast of the telenovela As Filhas da Mãe, as Artur, the son of Rosalva (Regina Casé).

 In 2007, he played his first telenovela villain, the seductive bastard Ivan on Paraíso Tropical.
 In contrast to 2008, he played the romantic hero Eduardo of Ciranda de Pedra.
-Emendo in 2009, he reappeared in the video as the schizophrenic Tarso in India – A Love Story.
+In 2009, he reappeared in the video as the schizophrenic Tarso in Caminho das Índias.

-In 2010, he played the role of Italian bigamist Berillo Rondelli Passione in the telenovela.
+In 2010, he played the role of Italian bigamist Berillo Rondelli in the telenovela Passione.
 In 2011, he played the wicked Colonel Timóteo Cabral, the main antagonist of the telenovela Cordel Encantado.

-In 2013, he starred in the movie Mato sem Cachorro alongside Leandra Leal and in the telenovela Joia Rara along with Bianca Bin.
+In 2013, he starred in the movie The Dognapper alongside Leandra Leal and in the telenovela Joia Rara along with Bianca Bin.

-In 2014, the actor turned down offers to act in two upcoming soap operas, Búu and Falso Brilhante; instead he chose to make the TV series Dupla Identidade, on which he played the main role as a serial killer.
+In 2014, the actor turned down offers to act in two upcoming soap operas and chose to make the TV series Dupla Identidade, on which he played the main role as a serial killer.